spmcv/circuitikz-antiparallel-mosfets/README.md

 export LIBGS=/opt/homebrew/Cellar/ghostscript/[version]/lib/libgs.dylib
 ```

 the `dvisvgm` generated the expected output with the Makefile.

-However,
-as alluded to before with the `-shell-escape` option, the dynamic library
+However, as alluded to before with the `-shell-escape` option, the dynamic
-path would need to be fixed globally for `latexmk` to spawn another shell
+library path would need to be fixed globally for `latexmk` to spawn another
-to execute the `convert` configuration option.
+shell to successfully execute the `convert` configuration option.

+To avoid adding any OS-specific configuration to this codebase, this repository
+will assume a functional GhostScript support until this issue can be resolved.